DamianBossPL/.dotfiles/README.md

 # # --- DamianBossPL's .dotfiles ---

-This repository contains the dotfiles that I use for my personal Arch Linux computer.
+This repository contains all of the configuration and dotfiles that I use for my personal Arch Linux computer.

 ## # --- Dotfiles Requirements ---

-Install script will install these packages onto the system:
+Here are the package requirements for my dotfiles:

 - git
 - hyprland